 Credit: Toby Glanville

 Laing writes on art and culture for the Guardian, Financial Times and New York Times, among many other publications.
-They’ve written catalogue essays on various contemporary artists, including Derek Jarman, Christian Marclay, Agnes Martin, Tilda Swinton, Wolfgang Tillmans and Andy Warhol.
-Funny Weather: Art in an Emergency was published in 2020 and Painting Writing Texting, Laing’s decade of collaboration with the artist Chantal Joffe, in 2025.
+They’ve written catalogue essays on a range of contemporary artists, including Derek Jarman, Christian Marclay, Agnes Martin, Tilda Swinton, Wolfgang Tillmans and Andy Warhol.
+They’re the author of two essay collections: Funny Weather: Art in an Emergency and Painting Writing Texting, which charts a decade of collaboration with the artist Chantal Joffe.

 Books: Bookshop.org